 We’re back again with another city guide!
 This time we’ve got a real crowd pleaser, it’s the capital city of Wales – Cardiff!
 Cardiff is one of the UK’s fastest growing cities and unbeknown to many, Cardiff is one of the UK’s most important filming locations for TV and film shoots!
 Playing host to the likes of Doctor Who, Casualty, Sherlock, Torchwood and many more!

-In the coming months, Cardiff will also play host to a handful of Cricket World Cup fixtures!
 All in all, Cardiff is jam-packed with unique and eclectic restaurants, bars, attractions and shopping arcades, so it’s a must-visit destination for everyone!

 Psst…did you know we have an office in Pinewood Studios Wales?